Revolver is the seventh studio album by The Beatles, recorded in the spring of 1966 and released that August.

 You can't see me

-- Taxman Takes the Winnings: "Taxman" is a scathing critique on taxes.
-Ironically in the UK winnings from the lottery, gambling or a game show are tax free anyway.
+- Taxman Takes the Winnings: "Taxman" is a scathing critique on taxes - in particular, the British governments then-highest income tax band (95%).

 - Truck Driver's Gear Change: Right at the end of "Good Day Sunshine".